 Yes, the most challenging part here is dry camping, if you’re not used to it.
-Electric and water hookups are not available, so camping at Walmart overnight will give you no choice but to try dry camping.
+Electric and water hookups are not available, so camping at Walmart overnight will give you no choice but to do some parking lot dry camping.

 And honestly, it’s not bad.

 You’ll only be staying there for a night, and that can be as short as 5 to 7 hours.
-And you will be sleeping most of the time anyway.
+You’ll be sleeping most of the time, anyway.

 With only staying one night, you should be fine on your fresh, grey, and black tanks.
 But if you need to find a dump on your way out the next day, check out RVdumps.